 There are many different paths within Mechanical Engineering you can take:

 Industry 4.0 is an evolution toward inter-connectivity, automation, machine learning, and decisions based on real-time data acquisition – and is specifically designed to incorporate cutting-edge technical skills in the areas of big data, sensors, AI/machine learning, additive manufacturing (3-D printing), and cyber-security.
-UC’s Master of Engineering (Meng) in Mechanical Engineering program focuses on the next advancements in technology within the manufacturing space of
+UC’s Master of Engineering (Meng) in Mechanical Engineering program focuses on the next advancements in technology within the manufacturing space.

 Check out our brand new webinar on Industry 4.0 and the future of Mechanical Engineering: